Major music festivals in Singapore

 32. Zul Othman.
 (2007, July 6).
 The sound of music.Today, p.
 54. Retrieved from NewspaperSG.

 38. Eddino Abdul Hadi.
 (2014, February 27).
 Late dad still inspires Natalie Cole.
-The Straits Times.
-Retrieved from Factiva.
+The Straits Times, p.
+4. Retrieved from NewspaperSG.

 The information in this article is valid as at 19 September 2014 and correct as far as we are able to ascertain from our sources.
 It is not intended to be an exhaustive or complete history of the subject.
 Please contact the Library for further reading materials on the topic.